homanchou/xr/book/14-Hand-Controllers.md

 ```

 First we listen to the xr_entered event.
 Within that subscription we create a new subscription for every xr frame, but will unsubscribe when we receive an xr_exited event.
 For every frame we will throttle by time so we only sample once every MOVEMENT_SYNC_FREQ.
 Then we use `scan` to create a state in our pipeline that enables us to stage a payload of { head, left, right } position and rotation arrays.
 We initialize the scan with default values for the head and hands like [0,0,0,0,0,0,1].
 The first 3 zeros are for position and the last 4 digits are for zero rotations expressed as a quaternion.
+This is just a dummy position and rotation so we can avoid dealing with null values.
+But we should never send this value out because they should be overwritten as soon as the hand controllers become available over the next few frames.
 We further keep a `prev` and `curr` version of those payloads so that we may filter out any payloads if there is no change between payloads.
 Finally we reshape the data in the pipeline to just the `curr` version and push it out on the channel.

 ### Render box hands for avatars

 Now let's improve the `createSimpleUser` function in `avatar.ts` to render boxes for hands.
+The incoming message we get on $state_mutation Subject concerns a single entity that is also the user_id.
+But for now, we'll break this into 3 independement meshes named like `${user_id}:head`, `${user_id}:left` and `${user_id}:right`.

 ```typescript